-The bitstream is not loading (No Green LED)
+The bitstream is not loading (No "Done" LED)

-- Check the Micro-SD card is inserted correctly (the socket is spring loaded, so push it in until you feel it click into place). - Check jumper JP4 is set to SD (board boots from Micro SD card). - Connect a terminal and verify that the Linux boot starts.
+- Check the Micro-SD card is inserted correctly (the socket is spring loaded, so push it in until you feel it click into place). - Check if your board has a boot jumper or switch and that it is set to boot from SD.
+You may need to check the user manual for your board. - Connect a terminal and verify that the Linux boot starts.